omnikingzeno/jpeg-to-pdf/README.md

 - 🌙 **Beautiful Dark Theme** - Modern, professional UI
 - 📱 **Fully Responsive** - Works on desktop, tablet, and mobile
 - 🔌 **Works Offline** - No internet connection required (when hosted)
+- 🔒 **100% Private** - Your images never leave your device

+## 🔒 Privacy

+**Your images are completely private.** This app processes everything locally in your browser:

+- ✅ **No uploads** - Images are never sent to any server
+- ✅ **No tracking** - We don't collect any data about your files
+- ✅ **No backend** - 100% client-side processing using JavaScript
+- ✅ **No cookies** - No tracking cookies or analytics

+The website only serves the static HTML/CSS/JS files.
+All image processing and PDF generation happens entirely on your device.

 ## 🚀 Quick Start